virtual-labs/exp-plc-count-up-nitk/experiment/theory.md

 ### PLC Counters :

 <p style="text-align: justify;">A counter is a simple device intended to do one simple thing-count.
 Every PLC has counter instructions.
 Using counters sometimes be little challenging because many manufacturers seem to use them different way.
-In other words, the instruction symbol used and method of programming will change for different manufacturers. <br>
+In other words, the instruction symbol used and method of programming will change for different manufacturers. </p>

-A typical counter counts from 0 up to a predetermined value, called the “preset” value.
+<p style="text-align: justify;">A typical counter counts from 0 up to a predetermined value, called the “preset” value.
 For example, if you wanted to count from certain value, say from 0 to 50, you would be counting up using a count-up or up-counter.
 Here, the number “50”, is the predetermined value, which is nothing but preset value.
 The current count or accumulated count is called as the “accumulated value”.
 If our counter had counted 25 pieces that had passed on the conveyor, the accumulated count would be 25.
 When all 50 pieces had passed on the conveyor, the preset value and counter accumulated value would be equal.
 At this point the counter would signal other logic within the PLC program that the batch of 50 was completed and it should now take some action.
 The next action the PLC has to take is to move the box containing 50 parts on to the next station for carton sealing.
 To start counting the next batch, a reset instruction would be used to reset the counter’s accumulated value back to zero.<br>
 The fig below shows an up-counter, counting from 0 to 50. </p>

 <center>